AADR Logo

 RESCUE #: 2025-10-04-03

-BIO: Frankie came from a breeder and she said it was his time to retire.
-He was scared when he first came in but the longer he has been with our rescue the better he has gotten.
+BIO: Frankie came from a breeder who said it was time for him to retire.
+He was scared when he first came in, but the longer he has been with our rescue, the better he has gotten.
 We do know that he will need to go to a quiet home where he can learn to trust and be comfortable.
-Children that are loud or running would scare him too much.
-We also know that he needs someone that has patience while he learns what it means to be a pet.
+Children who are loud or running would scare him too much.
+We also know that he needs someone patient as he learns what it means to be a pet.

-Sadly due to a dental when coming into us he has lost all the rest of his teeth that were not gone from before he'll need soft food and treats.
-We just take hard food and soften it with warm water and he eats it right up.
-Having no teeth doesn't bother are sweet boy and we are sure that he feels so much better not having the nasty teeth in his mouth now anyway.
+Sadly, due to a dental when he first came to us, he has lost all the rest of his teeth, so he'll need soft food and treats.
+We just take hard food and soften it with warm water, and he eats it right up.
+Having no teeth doesn't bother our sweet boy, and we are sure he feels so much better without those nasty teeth in his mouth.

 Please give this boy a chance to be the pet he should be!
-We have learned one thing he loves to have his coat brushed and will stand while you brush him and talk sweetly to him.
+We have learned one thing: he loves to have his coat brushed and will stand while you brush him and talk to him sweetly.

-• Another small well socialized adult dog that he can learn from
+• Another small, well-socialized adult dog whom he can learn from

-• Someone that is home more than not or newly retired
+• Someone who is home more often than not or is newly retired

 • Someone with breeder dog experience is best

-If you meet these requirements then please go to our website and apply online.
+If you meet these requirements, please visit our website and apply online.

 ============== Information for All Dogs/Adopters ==============